 This can be a challenge.
 For PAP to work you need to wear a mask on your face - and the mask itself and the air flowing from it may aggravate your skin condition.
-Conversely, some creams and medications can damage the mask.
+Conversely, some creams and medications can damage the mask, in particular, moisturisers with petroleum-based ingredients might degrade silicone masks faster than others and you must NOT use petroleum-based products if the vapours or product might enter the airways.
 Comfort accessories such as a fabric CPAP liner or silicone-filled cushions may help.
 Speak with your medical practitioner about this, as PAP may make it harder to clear up.